msolwold/cs470_Lab1/README.md

 A manual is accessible in the shell via "help", "man", or "manual".

 ## Requirements
-This shell is meant to be ran on a \textbf{macOS} system.\\
+This shell is meant to be ran on a **macOS** system.
 There are no other requirements.

 ## Custom Commands
 Custom commands can be used in the form '[command] [OPTION]'. eg. 'prompt -help'.

-- prompt - Changes the prompt preceding the carrot \\
+- prompt - Changes the prompt preceding the carrot
-- cpuinfo - Provides information related to the systems CPU \\
+- cpuinfo - Provides information related to the systems CPU
-- meminfo - Provides information related to the systems memory \\
+- meminfo - Provides information related to the systems memory
 - exit - Exit the shell

 ### prompt